Evaluating the Ups and Downs of Crocs Inc.'s (CROX) Stock

 Piper Sandler gave a rating of “Overweight” to CROX, setting the target price at $90 in the report published on July 26th of the previous year.

-After a stumble in the market that brought CROX to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.34% of loss for the given period.
+After a stumble in the market that brought CROX to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.99% of gains for the given period.

 Insider Trading